LiveHelperChat/doc/docs/dashboard.md

 * In `Account -> Visible` lists page he has to active `My pending and active chats list enabled`
 * Operator in dashboard widget settings ​![](/img/dashboard/dashboard-icon.jpg) has to choose `My active and pending chats`

+By default operator does not have permission to set custom filters for that widget.
+This is default because if auto assignment is setup and operator set's filter he might miss a chat from other departments.

+> 'lhchat','my_chats_filter'

 ### Pending chats

 This widget shows all departments pending chats to which operator has access to.